 Ottawa poet Susan McMaster has published some two dozen books, magazines, and anthologies, including recordings with First Draft, SugarBeat, and Geode Music & Poetry.
-She is the founding editor of Canada's first feminist magazine, Branching Out, and has organized such projects as "Dangerous Graces: Women's Poetry on Stage" (Great Canadian Theater Company); and "Convergence: Poems for Peace", which brought poetry and art from across Canada to all MP's and Senators for the millennium.
-She has served as president of the League of Canadian Poets and is a member of PEN, TWUC, FSNA, and CWILA.
+She is the founding editor of Canada's first feminist magazine, Branching Out, and has organized such projects as "Dangerous Graces: Women's Poetry on Stage" (Great Canadian Theater Company) and "Convergence: Poems for Peace", which brought poetry and art from across Canada to all parliamentarians for the millennium.
+She has placed for many awards including the Ottawa Book Awards, Acorn-Plantos People's Poetry Prize, and Archibald Lampman Award.
+McMaster is a former president of the League of Canadian Poets, and a member of PEN, TWUC, FSNA, and CWILA.
 (See also Bio & List of Works, and Reviews & Quotes.)

 Coming Up: (See also Recent Events)